It is even better to act quickly and err than to hesitate until the time of action is past’Carl von Clausewitz

 I feel sometimes if I had read fewer books and spent more time acting on their advice I might have overcome my fears faster.

 It’s a lesson there, always take action.
-Always balance study with some practical experience that has to do with coming out of your comfort zone.
+Always balance study with some practical experience that involves coming out of your comfort zone.

 It’s taking on board an experimental attitude.
 Not letting yourself get carried away with too much visualisation, planning or study.
 Get your feet wet.

-Adopt a more incremental approach.
-Take small risks, baby steps or Little Victories as I like to call it.
+Take baby steps or Little Victories as I like to call it.
 With each step, knowledge is gained, confidence increases.
 This knowledge however is not based on theory, but something real.
-The Greeks called this type of practical knowledge Phronesis, know-how.

 Those little steps can add up to big changes.
 Each experiment begets more ideas and more experiments.
 If you keep it up life becomes one long adventure of growth, insight an meaning.

 It requires courage because we’re facing the unknown.
-But this strategy can’t work unless you are willing to act in the face of fear and take some risks.
+But this strategy can’t work unless you are willing to put the book down and act in the face of fear and take some risk.

 To be knowledgeable is not the aim, I fell into the trap of trying to know it all and eliminate the uncertainty.
 That’s making ‘talking the talk’ more important than ‘walking the walk.’

-Learning can be an excuse not to act, it can give us a false sense of capability, and it can be addictive.
+Learning or study can be a trap in many ways.
+It can be an excuse not to act, it can give us a false sense of capability, and it can be addictive.

-Taking the step from imagination and theory to practice and experience is one of the biggest and hardest steps anyone can take.
+Taking the step from imagination and theory to practice and experience is one of the biggest and hardest steps some of us can take.
 Worse still it doesn’t get easier.

 No amount of dreaming can ever make your dreams real.

 What’s I’m doing now is less consumption and more production.
 Taking action to realise my dreams.
-It’s how habits are started.
-New directions discovered.
-Passions unleashed.
+It’s how dreams a realised, new directions discovered, passions unleashed.

 ‘All life is an experiment.
 The more experiments you make the better.’Ralph Waldo Emerson

-To find out more on taking action sign up to my newsletter.
+To find out more on success an art sign up to my newsletter.